eea/garie-codeage/readme.md

 git clone https://github.com/eea/garie-codeage
 ```

-Next setup you're config.
+Next setup your config.
 Be sure that `config.json` doesn't have any websites added to the list of urls, as the 'urls' field will be filled by the plugin.

 Once you finished edited your config, lets setup our environment.